Level Mountain: Felsic dome-forming stage

-By the Pliocene epoch, radially directed alpine glaciers had eroded away much of the bimodal stratovolcano, leaving behind a series of U-shaped valleys with intervening ridges that comprise the Level Mountain Range.
+By the Pliocene epoch, radially directed alpine glaciers had eroded away much of the bimodal stratovolcano, leaving behind a series of U-shaped valleys with intervening ridges that form the Level Mountain Range.
 This dissection of the bimodal stratovolcano was followed by the felsic dome-forming stage 4.5 million years ago.
 Eruptions of felsic magma were predominantly viscous during this stage of activity, resulting in the magma piling up around volcanic vents to create a series of lava domes.
 Individual domes grew up to 0.094 km3 in the glacially eroded core of the bimodal stratovolcano.

 The felsic dome-forming stage extended over a timespan of two million years; Meszah Peak, the highest point of both Level Mountain and the Level Mountain Range, formed at the end of this stage 2.5 million years ago.
 Also emplaced at the end of this stage were comendite flows, ash flow tuffs and lava tubes.